cloudfoundry-tutorials/cf4devs/site/content/application-lifecycle/lifecycle-phases.md

 cf ssh training-app -i 0
 ```

-Then inside the container session run:
+In the container, try simulating a corruption of the application by manually deleting the app's static content by running :

 ```
-rm -fr app
+rm -fr app/static
 exit
 ```

-`rm -fr app` will recursively delete the app directory.
+`rm -fr app/static` will recursively delete the `static` directory which contains images and style sheets.
 It's unlikely that you would normally do this, but changes made by a user on an app instance can have ramifications for end users.
-If you were to try and open the `training-app` in your browser now, responses served by instance `0` would fail.
+If you were to open the `training-app` in your browser now, responses served by instance `0` would be incorrect due to missing app images.

 If you change something unintentionally when accessing a container via ssh, you can use restart to destroy the container instance you accessed and get a fresh one.